White House Officially Says It Will Not Cooperate With ‘Unconstitutional’ Impeachment Inquiry

 The White House said in a letter on Tuesday that it wouldn’t cooperate with the House impeachment inquiry.
-In a letter to Democratic leaders, the executive branch claimed that the impeachment inquiry was “unconstitutional” and that Donald Trump wouldn’t be providing testimony or documents to the House committee.
+In a letter to Democratic leaders, the executive branch claimed that the inquiry was “unconstitutional” and that Donald Trump wouldn’t be providing testimony or documents to the House committee.

 According to The New York Times, a letter signed by White House counsel Pat A. Cipollone came on the heels of the White House’s decision to block Gordon D. Sondland, a key witness and the United States ambassador to the European Union, from testifying before the House committee.